BE A STREET MUSICIAN IN ONE DAY: NO EXPERIENCE, NO CHARGE, NO JIVE!

 If someone seems like they might truly have a constructive opportunity for you, ask - enthusiastically - that they leave their phone number in your tip jar (anyone sincere and able to help you should have a business card on hand), then just start playing again, smoothly and quickly.
 You're not being rude; you're workin' here!
 If you get a tip and contact information from someone, make a mental note of it - could be a real game-changer for you.

-Never, never let anyone "try" your harp or kazoo; that was a no-no long before COVID; now it's suicide.
+Avoid letting anyone "try" your harp or kazoo; that was a no-no long before COVID; now it's really risky.
 Nevertheless, used instruments needn't be thrown away: submerge them in a glass of hydrogen peroxide for about 30 seconds, rinse them in cool water for another 30 seconds, let them air dry for an hour.
 Good to go!
 Another plus for the kazoo: you could drop one in the mud and rinse it out anywhere ... not so easy for a harmonica with tiny delicate reeds.

 Practice the timing and duration between playing and tipping.
 Innovate and improve, as most anyone in any vocation or profession does.
 If you're stressed-out on it, just put it back in your pocket and pick it up again later.
 Don't sell your instrument for the price of a beer, as many do.